 Energy companies in Rio Grande Valley also often offer rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you figure out this process to ensure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Spaces you don’t visit very regularly.
+- Spaces you aren’t in very regularly.

-- Locations with hot and cold spots.
+- Rooms with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Take on All Your Mini-Split Installation Needs